 }

-Message string resources
+Message string lookup

-General

 A message object can directly contain message strings in its text (§3.11.8) and markdown (§3.11.9) properties.
 It can also indirectly refer to message strings through its messageId (§3.11.10) property.
-We refer to these indirectly referenced message strings as “message string resources,” and we refer to the contents of messageId as a “message identifier.”
+We refer to the contents of messageId as a “message identifier.”

-Resources enable message strings to be localized into other languages.
-A SARIF run object (§3.14) can optionally contain the message string resources for a single language, namely the language designated by its tool.language property (§3.18.15).
-We refer to these message strings as “embedded resources.”
-Embedded message string resources are stored in the run.resources.messageStrings property (§3.41.2).

-If a SARIF consumer needs to access resources for a language other than the one specified by tool.language, it can attempt to locate the resources in an external file.
-We refer to such a file as a “SARIF resource file”, and we refer to the message strings in such a file as “external resources.” §3.11.7.4 defines the naming convention and file lookup procedure for SARIF resources files. §3.11.7.5 defines the SARIF resource file format.

-Embedded string resource lookup procedure

 When a SARIF consumer needs to locate a message string for the run’s declared language, it SHALL follow the string lookup procedure specified in this section.
 The run object SHALL contain enough information for the string lookup procedure to succeed.
-This ensures that a SARIF consumer can always locate the message strings for the declared language without having to consult a SARIF resource file, which might not be available.
 The string lookup procedure depends on whether the consumer can render formatted messages.

 If the consumer can render formatted messages, the lookup procedure is: